 I think the course was rich in theory and not in practice.
 It didn't accurately prepare me for lessons, deal with problems in the classroom or prepare me for the use of activities that was needed in the classroom.
 I learned a few activities, but I needed a lot more.

 If I could do it again

 I would take this online TEFL course.
-It's inexpensive and practical.
-I would have saved hundreds of dollars.
-I would have gained a much better knowledge of how to use activities in the classroom, how to lesson plan, how to deal with classroom management problems and just been better prepared to teach English in Asia.
+It's practical especially for an online course.
+I would have gained a much better knowledge of how to use activities in the classroom, how to lesson plan, how to deal with classroom management problems and just been better prepared to teach English to mostly kids in Asia.

 The good thing about doing it online is that you can start it before you teach, do it when you have already started and do it again for review.
 I took a my course months before I actually started teaching.